-Sonic branding is a strategic tool that shapes how people recognize and connect with your brand.
+Sonic branding or audio branding is a strategic tool that shapes how people recognize and connect with your brand.

 In today’s digital world, brand recognition extends beyond visuals.
 While companies have long understood the necessity of a consistent visual identity, many are just beginning to grasp the power of sonic branding.

-Sonic Branding (also called audio branding or acoustic branding) is the systematic creation of a brand’s unique sound identity.
+Sonic Branding (also called audio branding or acoustic branding) is the systematic creation of a brand’s unique sonic identity.
 It involves developing an audio language that reflects the brand’s essence, values, and personality.

 Sonic branding is the intentional use of sound to create a unique audio identity for a brand.
 It includes elements like music, voice, and sound design to convey brand values and increase recognition.